o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     When naming branches, we recommend a short dash separated name that clearly denotes the contents of the branch.
 For example, `camera-follow-tutorial`.
     {{< /note >}}

-2. Switch to your new branch.
+1. Switch to your new branch.

     ```shell
     git checkout <new-branch-name>
     ```

-3. Immediately push your branch to your fork, so it appears in your fork on GitHub.
+1. Immediately push your branch to your fork, so it appears in your fork on GitHub.

     ```shell
     git push origin
     ```

-If you go to your fork on GitHub, you can see this new branch in the branch list by choosing the **main** button in the upper-left.
+If you go to your fork on GitHub, you can view this new branch in the branch list by choosing the **main** button in the upper-left.

 ## Maintain your branch